Find Trade Colleges

 Types of Degrees Collision & Repair Technology Majors Are Getting

-The following table lists how many autobody/collision and repair technology/technician graduations there were in 2020-2021 for each degree level.
+The following table lists how many autobody/collision & repair technology/technician graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads